getify/You-Dont-Know-JS/scope-closures/ch4.md

 One aspect of Node that often catches JS developers off-guard is that Node treats every single .js file that it loads, including the main one you start the Node process with, as a *module* (ES module or CommonJS module).
 The practical effect is that the top-level of your Node programs **is not actually the global scope**, the way it is when loading a non-module file in the browser.

-As of time of this writing, Node recently added support for ES modules.
-But additionally, Node has from the beginning supported a module format referred to as "Common JS", which looks like this:
+As of time of this writing, Node has recently added support for ES modules.
+But additionally, Node has from the beginning supported a module format referred to as "CommonJS", which looks like this:

 ```js
 var studentName = "Kyle";